Compare: Steel vs. Aluminum Trailer Frames & Beams

 Summary

 Aluminum has a lot of really great qualities, as does Steel.
 The material you choose may well focus on your wallet and DIY skills rather than weight or function.
 Building with Aluminum can cost 3+ times as much, yet save less than half the weight of an equivalent steel project.
 Why?
-Because larger pieces of Aluminum are required to get the same performance as with Steel, and usually you can’t replace all the steel (like the axle for instance).
+Because larger pieces of Aluminum are required to get the same performance as with Steel, and usually you cannot replace all the steel (like the axle for instance).
 Also, more care is needed for good welds, and more support (like gussets) around the joints to avoid fatigue issues.

 Aluminum parts are cool.
 Aluminum trailers are awesome.
 Just remember that weight is only part of the story when choosing between Aluminum and Steel.
 They are both awesome materials — each with advantages.
 Consider the whole picture as you make your choices.